 Exercise classes or laboratories are provided for all compulsory modules which are used to develop the specific skills needed.
 Two general physics laboratories are used to develop experimental skills, including the acquisition of data and the analysis of uncertainties of observation.
 In addition students learn to write a scientific account of their experimental observation.
-Finally, a compulsory independent project is used to develop students' investigative and communication skills.
+Finally, compulsory projects are undertaken in years three and four in order to develop students' investigative and communication skills.